Andrew Jennings

-Andrew Jennings (3 September 1943 – 8 January 2022) was a British investigative reporter.
+Edward Arthur Andrew Jennings (3 September 1943 – 8 January 2022) was a British investigative reporter.
 He was best known for his work investigating and writing about corruption in the IOC and FIFA.

 Early life

-Jennings was born in Kirkcaldy, Scotland, on 3 September 1943.
+Edward Arthur Andrew Jennings was born in Kirkcaldy, Scotland on 3 September 1943.
 His father worked as a school headmaster; his mother was a housewife.
 He was the grandson of a former Clapton Orient player.
 His family relocated to London when he was a child.
 Jennings attended the University of Hull, and first worked at the Burnley Evening Star.

 Career

 Jennings became part of the Sunday Times' Insight team during the late 1960s.
 He went on to work as an investigative reporter on BBC Radio Four's Checkpoint, probing into cocaine trafficking and murders carried out by the Sicilian Mafia.
 In 1986 the BBC refused to broadcast his documentary concerning corruption in Scotland Yard.
 Jennings consequently resigned and transposed the material into his first book, Scotland Yard's Cocaine Connection.
 The documentary was aired by World in Action.

 Jennings subsequently worked for Granada, filming several international investigations and small documentaries.
 His investigation of British participation in the Iran–Contra affair won the gold medal at the New York TV Festival in 1989.
 He entered Chechnya in 1993 with the first western TV crew ever to enter the country, to investigate Caucasus mafia activity.
 He worked with World in Action in 1997, with an investigation on British Olympic swimming coach Hamilton Bland.
 One year later, he presented a documentary on rail privatisation.